In this tutorial, we will show you some of LabelJoy’s advanced features. These features can be very important when working with labels.

-Once you have a multi selection, you can use three specific menu items that will enable you to change the fore color (the color of the text for text elements, the color of the barcode and the color of lines for graphic elements), the back color (the color of the background for all element types) and the font for text elements.
+Once a multiple selection has been made, you can use three specific menu items that allow you to change the foreground color (the text color for text elements, the color of the barcode and the color of the lines of graphic elements), the background color (the background color of all element types), and the font for text elements.

 By clicking the Element button in the top toolbar, the menu shown in the above picture is displayed.

-Let’s selected all three elements in our example file and click the Back color menu.
-A color definition dialog appears, enabling us to define a color:
+Select all three elements of our example file and click on the Background color menu.
+A color selection dialog appears, allowing us to specify a color.

-Once we have defined a color, by clicking Ok the color will be applied as back color to all selected elements at simultaneously:
+Once you have defined a color, click Ok and the color is applied as the background color for all selected elements simultaneously:

-The same concept applies to the Font and Fore color commands: the changes will be applied to all selected elements.
+The same concept applies to the font and foreground color commands – the changes apply to all selected elements.